TheJalpa/RasbpianMSDash/README.md

 It may be possible to get around this, but for purposes of this project, the HDMI driver board is assumed.

 #
+# Designing a dashboard
+#
+The easiest way to design a dashboard before loading it to your pi is to do the following:
+- Install tunerstudio on your desktop/laptop
+- Plug your LCD and driver board into your desktop/laptop hdmi as a secondary display
+- Fire up tunerstudio, go into your dashboard, go into designer mode and set it to fullscreen for "display #" where # is your monitor that your LCD represents (likely 2, or 3 if you have 2 monitors already)

+This I found easiest to do since it was easy to simply make changes on the desktop rapidly, full screen it, put it into "demo mode" to see how I liked it, and rinse and repeat.

+Once you have a dashboard you like that fits your LCD, export that dashboard and save it as a .dash file.
+Any custom images you have used for backgrounds and custom settings will be saved with it.

+Remember where you saved it, as you will need a way to put it on your pi (i just emailed it to myself and downloaded it on my pi)

+#
 # Directions for installing Raspbian
 #
 It is best to utilize the directions on the official site for raspbian which can